logux/docs/guide/architecture/practice.md

 </details>
 <details><summary>Vuex client</summary>

-Logux Vuex client use [Vuex's mutations] to **reduce list of action to the state**.
+Logux Vuex client use [Vuex mutations] to **reduce list of action to the state**.
 Mutation is the only way to change state.

 ```js
 const store = new Logux.Store({